 The eternal battle against forgetting the past

-The world came together to repair the damage, and Florence native Franco Zeffirelli even made a film about it with Richard Burton narrating in Italian, which reputedly raised $20M to help with rebuilding.
+The world came together to repair the damage.
+Florence native Franco Zeffirelli immediately dropped filming of Taming of the Shrew with Elizabeth Taylor to make a film about it with Richard Burton narrating in Italian, which reputedly raised $20M to help with rebuilding.
 But as the event drifted into the past, it seemed harder and harder to muster the community to action.

 Multiple plans were proposed to address the situation over the next 50 years, and many books were written about the flood, which are collected at the CEDAF flood documentation center, making the flood of the Arno perhaps one of the most well-documented floods ever.
 But as with so many flood dangers, over time it becomes easier and easier to forget about preparing for the next flood.